R. Kelly Facing New Accusation That He Repeatedly Raped 13-Year-Old Girl, Gave Her Herpes

 — The Independent (@Independent) March 7, 2019

-But R. Kelly also made a number of seemingly incriminating claims during the interview, Page Sixnoted, including blaming parents for “selling” their daughters to him.
+But R. Kelly also made a number of seemingly incriminating claims during the interview, Page Six noted, including blaming parents for “selling” their daughters to him.

 The allegations against R. Kelly resurfaced thanks to a documentary exposing the many claims against him.
 The documentary, Surviving R. Kelly, highlighted alleged victims and their families and explored claims that he held young women against their will as virtual sex slaves.

-R. Kelly had long faced accusations that he sexually abused underage girls, including reports that he was in a relation with singer Aaliyah and later married her when she was just 15.
+R. Kelly had long faced accusations that he sexually abused underage girls, including reports that he was in a relationship with singer Aaliyah and later married her when she was just 15.
 He was also charged for allegedly making a sex tape with an underage girl and went on trial for child pornography charges, but was acquitted.
 In his interview this week, R. Kelly claimed that the new charges were double jeopardy because they would be a virtual retrial of the charges.